NiGuangOwO/Triggernometry/readme.md

 ### Manually fire triggers respecting conditions
 Previously the triggers would ignore all contidion checks when it is manually fired, but sometimes we want it to respect all conditions.
 So a `Fire (Allow Conditions)` button was added to the right-click menu, and an `Allow conditions for autofiring` option was added to trigger settings.
+### Add trigger / folder when selecting a trigger:
+The `Add trigger / folder` button is now available when a local trigger is selected.
+It would add the trigger / folder to the parent folder of the selected trigger, just like pasting triggers from xml.
 ### Improved CSV Export
 Added support for table variables containing commas and double quotes.
 (Previously the grids were simply joint together with `,`)
 ### Code Clean-up